q1299477/Django-MYSQL-to-make-easy-API/README.md

 # Django-MYSQL-to-make-easy-API
-create sql first or the project will start failed.
+create database first or the project will start failed.

 you can learn more from